appsecnz/appsecnz.github.io/conference/speakers.md

 Over the past 10 years there have been numerous HTTP headers, sandboxing and protection mechanisms added to browsers - so many that it's hard to keep up!
 It's possible that the best defences you learned in 2011 have been bettered by the new stuff rolling out each month in 2021.

 In this talk you'll learn about the old, with a focus on the new and shiny.
-We will focus on those protections that are available now, and proven by others to work â€“ and have a quick point towards future security enhancements that are coming in the future.
+We will focus on those protections that are available now, and proven by others to work - and have a quick point towards future security enhancements that are coming in the future.

 #### Speaker Biography